microsoft/language-server-protocol/_specifications/specification-3-16.md

 		*/
 		files?: {
 			/**
-			 * The client has support for sending didRename file notifications.
+			 * The client has support for sending didCreateFiles notifications.
 			 */
+			didCreate?: boolean;

+			/**
+			 * The client has support for willCreateFiles notifications.
+			 */
+			willCreate?: boolean;

+			/**
+			 * The client has support for willCreateFiles requests.
+			 */
+			willCreateWaitUntil?: boolean;

+			/**
+			 * The client has support for sending didRenameFiles notifications.
+			 */
 			didRename?: boolean;

 			/**
-			 * The client has support for willRename file notifications.
+			 * The client has support for willRenameFiles notifications.
 			 */
 			willRename?: boolean;

 			/**
-			 * The client has support for willRename files requests.
+			 * The client has support for willRenameFiles requests.
 			 */
 			willRenameWaitUntil?: boolean;

+			/**
+			 * The client has support for sending didDeleteFiles notifications.
+			 */
+			didDelete?: boolean;

+			/**
+			 * The client has support for willDeleteFiles notifications.
+			 */
+			willDelete?: boolean;

+			/**
+			 * The client has support for willDeleteFiles requests.
+			 */
+			willDeleteWaitUntil?: boolean;
 		}

 		/**